camlspotter/ocaml-zippy-tutorial-in-japanese/t/warning.md

 ```

 If the partial application is intentional: you want a side effect caused only by the partial application,
-you can bind the result of the partial application with `_` pattern:
+you can bind the result of the partial application with `_` pattern.
+In this case, I strongly recommend to add a comment that the partial application is intended:

 ```